Duration

 Ancient Volcanoes

-Day 1.
-Your guide will pick you up from Ulaanbaatar airport or train station and transfer you to the hotel so you can check-in, relax and meet your fellow travellers.
-Today there is the option to be part of a leisurely city tour starting with Gandan Buddist Monastery that is just round the corner from the hotel.
+Day 0.
+Your guide will pick you up from Ulaanbaatar airport or train station and transfer you to the hotel so you can check in and relax before the tour starts tomorrow morning.

-Day 3.
-A short moderate to challenging hike up one of the sacred and extinct volcanoes of Uran and Tulga National Park.
-The volcanoes hold spiritual significance to local shamans and it is tradition to walk clockwise around the ring-summit.
-Enjoy the spectacular views of the surrounding landscape before we complete the final leg of our drive North to Mörön, the province capital of Khovsgol.
+Day 2.
+In the morning, you have the option to take the 2-3-hour, moderate to challenging hike to the top of the Uran Togoo extinct volcano.
+The volcanoes hold spiritual significance to local shamans, and it is tradition to walk clockwise around the ring-summit.
+Enjoy the spectacular views of the surrounding landscape before we complete the final leg of our drive North to Khatgal village on the shores of Lake Khovsgol.

 Horse trekking by Lake Khovsgol